Freedom of religion in Syria: Syrian Jews

-The Jewish community is prohibited from sending historical Torahs abroad under a law against exporting any of the country's historical and cultural treasures.
-This poses a serious problem for the dwindling Jewish community concerned about the preservation of its ancient religious texts.
+In 2007, the small Jewish community was prohibited from sending historical Torahs abroad under a law against exporting any of the country's historical and cultural treasures, leading to concerns about the preservation of its ancient religious texts.
+In 2020, the Jewish Chronicle reported that there were no known Jews left in Syria.

 Improvements and positive developments in respect for religious freedom

 On June 24, 2007, Syrian Grand Mufti Sheikh Ahmad Badreddin Hassoun called on Jews of Syrian origin to return to Syria, claiming that the property and synagogues of Jews who left Syria remained as they were and would be placed at the disposal of their original owners.
 There have been no noticeable increase of Jews in Syria since, with no change in the discrimination and barring from the work force that those of the Jewish faith.

 On 14 March 2007, during a lecture at Damascus University, Syrian Grand Mufti Sheikh Ahmad Badreddin Hassoun called for amending the laws that allow honor killings, which he said violate the Islamic spirit of the law.